imyrvold/imyrvold.github.io-ivan/Content/hummingbird/firestore-hummingbird.md

 ---

-## Middleware
+# 3. Middleware

-Add a Middleware folder under the App folder, and add a Swift file named `JWTAuthenticator`.
-This is the middleware that we will use to authenticate the api requests from clients that have been authenticated by Firebase.
-That could be an iOS or Android app that uses Firebase.
+Add a `Middleware` folder under the `App` folder, and create a Swift file named `JWTAuthenticator.swift`.
+This is the middleware that will authenticate API requests from clients that have been authenticated by **Firebase**.
+These clients could be **iOS or Android apps** that use Firebase authentication.

 The file should look like this: